 Ionospheric disturbances are produced by charged particles precipitating into the ionosphere.
 These particles create extra ionization that causes absorption of radio waves.

-Major Storm Watch
+Major Geomagnetic Storm WARNING

 The magnetosphere is an asymmetrical region surrounding the Earth in which charged particles are trapped and their behaviour is dominated by the Earth's magnetic field.
 The magnetosphere extends from one hundred to several thousand kilometres above the surface of the Earth

 Polar Cap Absorption is a term given to a type of ionospheric absorption that is caused by the precipitation of energetic protons into the auroral and polar regions.
 The energetic protons react with the particles of the lower ionosphere and during sunlit conditions cause severe attenuation of radio waves for magnetic latitudes greater than 63 degrees.
 During periods when the ionosphere is dark, the attenuation is substantially reduced.

 Polar Cap Zone